 5 GERD-Friendly Recipes to Enjoy This Summer

 While there is no one specific diet for those of us living with acid reflux or gastroesophageal reflux disease (GERD), there are foods that can help us feel our best.
-Read ahead for five great recipes to enjoy during the summer months, from a tasty appetizer all the way to a sweet dessert.
+Read ahead for five great recipes to enjoy during the summer months, from a tasty appetizer to a sweet dessert.

 Appetizer: Grilled plantains